Professor of Modern Foreign Languages

 Foss served on the Michigan Department of Education Seal of Biliteracy Council that created the policy allowing Michigan high schools to award the Seal of Biliteracy credential to graduates who have demonstrated language proficiency in English and at least one other world language, as well as on the Michigan Seal of Biliteracy Workgroup that supports the state's biliteracy seal program.
 She led efforts at SVSU to use the Seal for placement into language classes and to recognize the language skills of Department of Modern Foreign Languages majors and minors with a similar credential, the Global Seal of Biliteracy.

-Board of Directors, National Federation of Modern Foreign Language Teacher Associations
+Board of Directors, National Federation of Modern Foreign Language Teacher Associations (2018-2025)

-Public Affairs Liaison, Michigan World Language Association
+Public Affairs Liaison, Michigan World Language Association (2017-2025)

-Past President (2015), Michigan World Language Association
+Executive Board, Michigan World Language Association (2013-2016)

-Franc A. Landee Award for Excellence in Teaching, 2013
+Franc A. Landee Award for Excellence in Teaching (2013)